 The relationship between pain and drug use has always been a close one.
 Physical, emotional, and psychological suffering both trigger and fuel the dynamic of dependence.

-In this episode, Clare Waismann, CAODC, and David Livingston, LMFT, answer questions about the role that pain plays in opioid dependence, the psychological elements of how it affects us, and healthy ways to cope with pain.
+In this episode, Clare Waismann, CAODC, and David Livingston, LMFT, answer questions about the role that pain plays in opioid dependence, the psychological elements of how it affects us, and healthy ways to cope pain.

 Episode 11: Pain, Drug Use, and Dependence.